KaranVishwakarma-1807/Galaxy-Invader/README.md

 # Galaxy-Invader
  This is a single-player, space shooter game, made using Pygame module.
-In this game player shoots laser to the emeny ships to score points.
+In this game player's task is to free the galaxy from the swarm of enemy ships.